plicease-legacy/Dist-Zilla-PluginBundle-Author-Plicease/README.md

 I've only uploaded this to CPAN to assist others who may be working on one of my dists.
 I don't expect anyone to use it for their own projects.

-This Dist::Zilla plugin bundle is mostly equivalent to
+This plugin bundle is mostly equivalent to

     [Author::Plicease::FiveEight]

     [GatherDir]
-    exclude_match = ^_build/
     exclude_filename = Makefile.PL
     exclude_filename = Build.PL
     exclude_filename = cpanfile
+    exclude_match = ^_build/

     [PruneCruft]
     except = .travis.yml